You are here

 West Portico Columns

-Although the capitals and bases of the West Portico columns were to be made of stone, Jefferson's difficulties with the stone columns of the East Portico led him to make those of the West Portico out of specially curved bricks.
-He calculated that 4,320 circular bricks, plus about one thousand standard bricks to fill the center, were necessary for the building of the columns.4
+Although the capitals and bases of the West Portico columns were to be made of stone, Jefferson's difficulties with the stone columns of the East Portico led him to make the shafts of the West Portico columns out of specially curved bricks.3 He calculated that 4,320 circular bricks, plus about one thousand standard bricks to fill the center, were necessary for the building of the columns.4

 Construction was completed in 1823, three years before Jefferson passed away.
-Upon their completion, the columns were stuccoed to look like stone.
-Jefferson also planned to make the portico more livable by adding benches and Venetian blinds between the column.
+Upon their completion, the columns were stuccoed to look like stone.5 Jefferson also planned to make the portico more livable by adding benches and Venetian blinds between the columns.6

 Primary Source References

-- Thomas Jefferson, Abstracts of Letters and Memoranda Relating to the Design and Construction of Monticello, 1770-1826, ed.
+- 3. Thomas Jefferson, Abstracts of Letters and Memoranda Relating to the Design and Construction of Monticello, 1770-1826, eds.
 Amy Facca and William L. Beiswanger (Charlottesville: Thomas Jefferson Memorial Foundation, 1990), 112.

 - 4. Jefferson, "Estimate of Bricks 13 May-31 August 1822," University of Virginia Library.
 Transcription available at Founders Online.